-With the star or hot spot centered, de-focus the image.
+When the star or hot spot is centered, de-focus the image.
 You will notice that the out of focus star image looks like a ring of light surrounding a dark central spot; the dark central spot is in fact the shadow of the secondary mirror.
-Turn the focus knob until the ring of light fills about 10% of the eyepiece field-diameter.
-If the dark central spot is offset in (i.e., not concentric with) the ring of light, your telescope's optical system is misaligned and requires collimation.
+You may notice multiple rings; these are called diffraction rings.
+Focus until the diffraction rings fills about 10% of the eyepiece field-diameter.
+If the dark central spot is offset in (i.e., not concentric with) the diffraction rings, your telescope's optical system is misaligned and requires collimation.